JingyanPeng/Hotel-Reservation/README.md

 # HotelReservation

-This is an app built in Java to refresh java fundamentals for me.
+This is an Hotel Reservation Application built in Java